Featured Post

 In his other blog he talks about his current industry, Media and Publishing, wherein the sustainability and growth prospects of various Indian languages are addressed.
 The prolific growth of Indian writers of books in English language vis-à-vis the dwindling number of writers who write in vernaculars is just one of the areas where he shares his views on.

 Mr. Satyanarayan charts out the growth of education in India for the future generations through his simple writing style which is a mix of first person narrative and a third person account of happenings in and around the industry.
-Working tirelessly with complete dedication towards such a noble cause surely entitles Mr. K. Satyanarayan to be our Blogger of the Fortnight.
+Working tirelessly with complete dedication towards such a noble cause surely entitles Mr. K. Satyanarayan to be our Bloggerati of the Fortnight.

 Read more from our Blogger of the Fortnight gallery.